Aurora Pulsed Radiation Simulator: History

 When selecting the site for the Aurora facility, DASA wanted the gamma radiation simulator to be situated at an existing military laboratory.
 After much deliberation between the Air Force Weapons Laboratory (AFWL) in New Mexico and the Army and Navy laboratories in the Washington, D.C. area, DASA chose the latter and granted the Harry Diamond Laboratory (HDL) the responsibility of operating the facility.
-In order to house the Aurora Simulator, HDL moved from its downtown Washington, D.C. site to an area of land in White Oak, Maryland, which would eventually become the now-present Adelphi.
+In order to house the Aurora Simulator, HDL moved from its downtown Washington, D.C. site to an area of land in White Oak, Maryland, which would eventually become the ARL Adelphi site.

 The cooperation between DASA and HDL on the Aurora project led to many HDL researchers becoming involved in the simulator's development, including assistant to DASA Deputy Director for Science and Technology Peter Haas and former participant in the Manhattan Project Paul Caldwell, who later was placed in charge of the Aurora Simulator.
 In turn, Caldwell hired physicist Alexander Stewart from Ion Physics (IP) and HDL's Robert Lamb and Dennis Whittaker, the four of whom (including Caldwell) made up the bulk of the research and development team for the Aurora project.
 The construction of the Aurora Simulator was completed in January 1971, costing about $16 million, and the first test was conducted on the Spartan ABM flight control set in April 1972.
 Throughout its entire run at HDL, which ended in 1995, the Aurora Simulator conducted 287 numbered tests, resulting in more than 9,100 test shots.